oracle/accelerated-data-science/ads/feature_store/docs/source/user_guides.setup.helm_chart.rst

 Prerequisites
 _____________

+- Helm: Helm is required to be installed on the machine for deploying Feature Store helm chart to the Kubernetes cluster.
+Ref: `Installing Helm   <https://helm.sh/docs/intro/install/>`_
+- Kubectl: Kubectl is required to be installed to deploy the helm chart to the cluster.
+Ref: `Installing Kubectl <https://kubernetes.io/docs/tasks/tools/>`_
 - Setup `MySQL Database <https://docs.public.oneportal.content.oci.oraclecloud.com/en-us/iaas/mysql-database/doc/overview-mysql-database-service.html>`_  so that it is reachable from the API server
 .. seealso::
    :ref:`Database configuration`